 - A ship has struck a submerged rock and needs to be refloated.
-(One season's worth of Labor Points) - A wagon has overturned, and one of the merchant's employees is hurt.
+(One season's worth of Labor Points) • - A wagon has overturned, and one of the merchant's employees is hurt.
 How do the remaining characters get him to safety, while simultaneously ensuring that the cargo of the wagon is not pilfered?
 (Half a season's worth of Labor Points) - A ship has been fatally holed.
 The characters must find a way to safety, prioritize what they can escape with, and then survive on an island until help arrives (One season's worth of Labor Points)

-The characters discover a ship that has been wrecked on, or near, a shore.
+• The characters discover a ship that has been wrecked on, or near, a shore.
 The characters may attempt to salvage its cargo, but must beware whatever caused the accident.
-(One season's worth of Labor Points) a mountain range.
-This potential source of wealth cannot be exploited without partners, but the wrong partners may wrest control from the merchant.
-(One and a half seasons' worth of Labor Points)
+(One season's worth of Labor Points)